citp/privacy-policy-historical/d/de/dex/dexigner.com.md

 ## Information Sharing

 Dexigner does not share your personal information with other companies or individuals outside of Dexigner.

-©2001-2011 Dexigner Network | All rights reserved.

-869 online visitors, 352,072,648 page views